omundy/dig250-game-art-dev/reference-sheets/Unity-Tilemaps.md

 [Tilemap](https://docs.unity3d.com/Manual/class-Tilemap.html) | A technique in 2D game development consisting of building the game world or level map out of small, regular-shaped images called tiles.
 This results in performance and memory usage gains — big image files containing entire level maps are not needed, as they are constructed by small images or image fragments multiple times.
 [MDN](https://developer.mozilla.org/en-US/docs/Games/Techniques/Tilemaps)
 Tiles | Assets with sprites that have been segmented or “sliced” into convenient dimensions to be placed in the game over a grid using a Tile Palette.
 Grid | A game object that controls the layout of its child tilemaps.
-Tilemap Components | Components attached to the tilemap game objects that allow you to 'paint' on them.
+Tilemap Component | Component attached to the tilemap game objects that allow you to 'paint' on them.
 [Tile Palette](https://docs.unity3d.com/Manual/Tilemap-Palette.html) | A 'palette' of tiles that you can view using the Tile Palette Window to select tiles to paint over a grid in the scene
 [Tilemap Collider](https://docs.unity3d.com/2018.3/Documentation/Manual/Tilemap-Physics2D.html) | Adding this component to a tilemap will generate a collider based on the Tiles of the Tilemap.
 You can also use the Composite Collider 2D with this collider for performance.